 More info on Dr. StoffDr.
 Stoff's Homepage

-Alexandra Wettlaufer, Associate Director; Acting Director fall 2012 and spring 2013
+Alexandra Wettlaufer, Associate Director; (on leave fall 2013)

 Professor, French and Italian

 Acting Plan II Director, Fall 2008 and 2012-2013

 Professor Alexandra Wettlaufer was educated at Princeton University (B.A., Comparative Literature), Columbia University (M.A., French; Ph.D.
 French/Comparative Literature).
 She has also been a Research Fellow at the Reid Hall Graduate Research Institute in Paris.
 She is currently a faculty affiliate of the Center for Women's and Gender Studies as well as Trice Professor in Plan II.

 She is the author of Pen vs. Paintbrush: Girodet, Balzac and the Myth of Pygmalion in Postrevolutionary France (2001, Palgrave/St. Martin's Press) and In the Mind's Eye: The Visual Impulse in Diderot, Baudelaire and Ruskin.
 (Amsterdam: Editions Rodopi, 2002).
 She is currently at work on a book-length project on the figure of the female painter in English, French and American culture and literature, 1840-1860 and an article on Théodore Pavie’s Western “Orientalism” in his romantic tales of the Sabine Borderlands (1833-1861).
 She also maintains an original website including painting, architecture, fashion, caricature and a time line of historical, literary and artistic events from 1770-1900.